 Serving on a board is a big responsibility.
 Potential board members are charged with preserving board information from the moment they are officially notified they have been chosen to sit on a board.

-Sailors must have complete confidence in the absolute integrity of the board process, said Hostetler.
+Sailors must have complete confidence in the absolute integrity of the boarding process, said Hostetler.
 They work hard and understand that there are always more qualified and eligible Sailors than there are opportunities for advancement.
 However, they must be certain they will be given the same fair and equitable consideration as their shipmates.

 For more information on boards go to http://www.npc.navy.mil/Boards and scroll down to the type of board you are interested in.